-Student Services Division, Chief Compliance Officer (Section 504 and IDEA Disability Related), located at 4170 McLeod, Las Vegas, NV 89121, (702) 799-1020, email address: harlems@nv.ccsd.net
+Student Services Division, Chief Compliance Officer (Section 504 and IDEA Disability Related), located at 4170 McLeod, Las Vegas, NV 89121, (702) 799-1020, email address: 0135-ocm@nv.ccsd.net.

-Students, parents, and other program participants who feel discriminated relating to school transportation may initiate a complaint by contacting the principal of the school in question.
-The building principal will work with the designated employee and respond to the inquiry within a reasonable period of time.
+Students, parents, and other program participants who feel discriminated against relating to school transportation may initiate a complaint by contacting the principal of the school in question.
+The building principal will work with the appropriate district personnel to respond to the issue within a reasonable period of time.
 The designated school employee who is responsible to work with the school principal in resolving the complaints regarding:

-- a. disability discrimination concerns, that arise at the school and on the school bus, is the Chief Compliance Officer, Student Services Division, who is located at 4170 McLeod, Las Vegas, NV 89121, (702) 799-1020, email address is: harlems@nv.ccsd.net.; and - b. school bus transportation concerns in general, is the Director of Transportation, who is located at 975 W. Welpman Wy., Henderson, NV 89044, and may be contacted at (702) 799-6890.
+- disability discrimination concerns, that arise at the school and on the school bus, is the, Director IV Chief Compliance and Monitoring Officer, who is located at 4170 McLeod, Las Vegas, NV 89121, (702) 799-1020, email address is: 0135-ocm@nv.ccsd.net; and - 2. school bus transportation concerns in general, is the Director of Transportation, who is located at 975 W. Welpman Way., Henderson, NV 89044, and may be contacted at (702) 799-6890.